Online Consumer Behavior Survey: Optimizing the Journey for Today’s Multi-Tasking Shopper

 Consumers hold online brands accountable for deceiving redirects

-Amongst the craftier types of Online Journey Hijacking are in-text redirects that effectively hijack text links on the retailer website (e.g. sign-in or size chart links) and send the user to another website.
+Amongst the craftier types of Customer Journey Hijacking are in-text redirects that effectively hijack text links on the retailer website (e.g. sign-in or size chart links) and send the user to another website.
 Similar to the answers on the previous page, 49% of consumers think this is due to a bug running on the retailer’s site.
 Thirty-two percent believed this is intended by the eCommerce site, and a mere 7% indicated there could be a bug on their browser or device.

 The findings in this report reveal the increasingly fragmented nature of today’s online shopper.
 Consumers have greater choice than ever before in the devices and channels they can use to browse and buy online.
 In parallel, however, they are dealing with more offline and digital distractions, and as a result their time and attention are more limited.
 This poses significant challenges to eCommerce brands looking to earn their attention and loyalty.